 - On reaching the delivery limit, tasks are routed to a graveyard queue.

-- The graveyard queue also has a delivery limit, after which tasks go to a final dead queue.
+- The graveyard queue also has a delivery limit, after which tasks go to a dead queue.

 This setup ensures that poison tasks are automatically redirected out of the main processing flow.